MDias04/another-weather-app/README.md

 # another-weather-app

-Newbie project to learn HTML and CSS
+Newbie project to learn HTML / CSS and JS